SAP-samples/cloud-espm-cloud-native/README.md

    * **Destination Services (Recommended):** <br>
        * Create an instance of the destination service by using the command `cf create-service destination lite espm-destination` <br>
        * From the SCP Cockpit go to your space and open the `espm-destination` service instance in your space..
 Create a new destination by clicking `New Destination` and filling with the properties as shown below.
-(URL of tax service running on SAP Cloud Platform Neo or SAP Cloud Platform Cloud Foundry.)
+(URL of tax service running on SAP Cloud Platform.)
        <br>.

        ![Alt text](./documentation/images/tax-service-destination.png "Adding Destination")<br>